 Solar covers serve a very useful role.
 Retaining heat and preventing heat loss are the most important ones.
-A solar covers will also help raise the water temperature a certain amount, but if you are expecting a solar cover to heat your pool to 90 degrees in March or September, you will be disappointed.
+Solar covers will also help raise the water temperature a certain amount, but if you are expecting a solar cover to heat your pool to 90 degrees in March or September, you will be disappointed.
 You can, however, expect a modest temperature increase with your solar covers.
 The following are tips and ideas that will prolong the life of your solar cover and make the most of your pool ownership.

 Besides offering energy savings, pool covers also do the following: